edercirino/inviteguest/README.md

-## InviteGuest - An Web application to manage events
+## InviteGuest - An web application to manage events, parties, etc.

 ### Technologies used: